-4. The CMA has a statutory duty under section 162 of the Enterprise Act 2002 to keep under review undertakings and orders.
+4. The CMA has a statutory duty under sections 92 and 162 of the Enterprise Act 2002 to keep under review undertakings and orders.
 From time to time, the CMA must consider whether, by reason of any change in circumstance: